devbis/aio-mqtt/README.rst

 About
 #####

-Asynchronous MQTT client for 3.1.1 protocol version.
+Asynchronous MQTT client for 3.1.1 protocol version (mod).
+Because of abandoned original repo this fork adds support for python >= 3.10

 Installation
 ############